 There is a time and a place to be stoic.
 This isn’t it.

 Let’s get one thing straight: You don’t owe your employer anything.
 To hell with anyone who says that you do.
+The side effects of the economic ups and downs that our generation has lived through in the last 20 years is proof of that.

 You’re the one committing your brains, your will, and the majority of your waking hours (year after year) to the success of a company.
 If that company isn’t going to appreciate that – if it can’t fairly compensate you for that – then there’s no earthly reason for you to stay there.